Information for Teachers

 - Means for work orientation by Bundesagentur für Arbeit: zdi-MINT-BSO (starting at 8th grade)

 - Means for Bildungszugabe from the Aachen urban region (for all grades)

 ad.
 1.: As the Bundesagentur für Arbeit changed formalities, not only a list of signatures which is filled out in the student laboratory, but also a declaration of consent by the parents is obligatory.
 The declaration of consent is sent to the teacher (concerning visits of class) or the parents (in case of single application) in advance.
 Please give your child the signed declaration with him or her.
 Unfortunately, the additional effort is inevitable to maintain the grants which are „essential for our survival“.
 Please contact us directly, if you have any questions concerning this issue.
 Further information to the project zdi-MINT-BSO can be found here.
 We kindly ask teachers to collect the declarations of consent beforehand since it will end in a undesirable chase after documents otherwise.

 ad.
 2.: We would like to motivate all teachers (especially those of younger students) to file a request at Bildungszugabe of the Aachen Urban Region to ensure further support.
 Our sincere thanks are due to all teachers who did so in the last and the current term.
-Regarding this term, the deadline for application is already passed but we would be pleased if you take little effort for the next term and request the appropriate funds for your visit.
+We would be pleased if you take little effort for the next term and request the appropriate funds for your visit.
+The application deadlines are in mid-January and in mid-June, respectively.
 All information about the Bildungszugabe can be found here.

 ad.
 3.: It is always possible that something falls down, a device dies or we run out of sweets for the modules.
 To cover those expenses we require sponsors.
 Do you know someone or work in a company that could be interested in supporting student activities in the field of computer science?
 We are happy for each new contact and have no problem with presenting the InfoSphere at the company or working on possibilities of cooperation.